verbiscms/verbis/docs/api/admin/media.md

 ## Updating a Media Item

 To update a media item, an ID parameter is passed after the `/media` URL.
-Whilst you can't update any of the paths or core media item, you are able to edit some key meta data as shown below.
+Whilst you can't update any of the paths or the core media item properties, you are able to edit meta data as shown below.

 👉 `PUT` to `/api/{version}/media/1`